Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 Thick wax crayons and poster paints are easy to use even when sight has weakened and hands find it hard to grip smaller items.
 Colouring in can be soothing and calming, and brings back memories of similar childhood activities.
 Ensure the crayons are non-toxic, in case someone puts them in their mouth mistaking them for bright sweets.

 There are hundreds of colouring in books on the market now which are aimed at adults.
-However, many of these are too intricate for dementia sufferers - too many lines, too much happening on the pages for them to process.
-Childrens colouring books can be simpler but also patronising to an adult, and so should be avoided.
-However, the intenet is a vast resource for simple colouring-in pages.
+However, many of these are too intricate for people living with dementia - too many lines, too much happening on the pages for them to process.
+However, the internet is a vast resource for simple colouring-in pages.

 Creating collages can be a fun thing to do.
 You could make themed collages, such as seasonal ones, festival ones, colour-schemed ones, etc. Some dementia sufferers are not safe using ordinary scissors, so try "safety scissors" which allows them to participate directly.

 Collages can be made from anything - photos from old magazines, or leaves collected on a walk (in itself, providing another activity).
 Craft shops sell pre-cut printed images for scrapbooking, but you can improvise with cheaper versions if you wish - for example, using potato printing to create patterns.